spatie/laravel-event-sourcing/README.md

 Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

 We publish all received postcards [on our company website](https://spatie.be/en/opensource/postcards).

-## Resources

--  [Event Sourcing made Simple](https://kickstarter.engineering/event-sourcing-made-simple-4a2625113224): the blogpost that showed us that event sourcing can be used very pragmatically as well
-- [EventSauce](https://eventsauce.io/): A pragmatic, feature rich event sourcing library for PHP made by [Frank de Jonge](https://frankdejonge.nl)
-- [prooph](https://github.com/prooph): A full blown CQRS and event sourcing solution in PHP
-- [The Many Meanings of Event-Driven Architecture](https://www.youtube.com/watch?v=STKCRSUsyP0): A recording of a cool talk by [Martin Fowler](https://martinfowler.com/)

 ## Credits